 What are Trekking Poles?

 Let’s start with the basics.
-What exactly is a trekking pole?
+What exactly are trekking poles?

-Also known as hiking poles, hiking sticks, or walking poles, trekking poles are like a ski pole that has a handle.
-They are commonly used for hiking to help walkers with stability and rhythm as they hike.
+Also known as hiking poles, hiking sticks, or walking poles, trekking poles are similar to ski poles.
+They are commonly used for hiking to help walkers with stability and rhythm.

 Advantages of Trekking Poles for Hiking

-In addition, when you deal with the unexpectedness of nature like thorny bushes or slick terrain, you’ll be able to push them aside or improve traction and balance on treacherous surfaces.
+Trekking poles can also help you deal with rough terrain and overgrown trails.
+When you comes across thorny bushes or slick terrain, you’ll be able to push them aside or improve traction and balance on treacherous surfaces.